5 common project management implementation challenges

-It’s the big day: The team begins the migration from their old system to the new project management software.
+It’s the big day: The team begins the migration from their old system to the new pm tool.
 There are profiles to set up, files to transfer, and new workflows to figure out.

 Change creates growing pains, but there’s a light at the end of the tunnel: Your team will get through this, and when they do, working together will get a lot easier.